 You Might Find Unexpected Things

 I thought I knew my story.
 I lived through it, after all.
-What writing about it has done is give me perspective.
+But writing about it has given me perspective.
 That goes beyond just the facts of what happened.

 What happened was wrong.
 And it was frightening.
 And it was traumatic.